openedinc/srch_cli/README.md

 * -s,--search SEARCH - search name (title), subject and description for specified keyword(s)
 * -r,--search RESOURCETYPE - limit to specified resource types.
 See the IMS LTI Resource Search spec for valid types.
 * -p,--publisher PUBLISHER - limit to specified publisher
+* -o,--objective NAME_OR_GUID_OR_CASEITEMURI - the human readable name or caseItemGUID or caseItemUri of the learning objective
+* -n,--number NUMRESOURCES - the number of resources to return

 Example: